-Upon completion of the activities, Scout Leaders will request the badges for their section from Dr Peter Rookes e: pjrookes@gmail.com t: 07703 336088.
-Guide Leaders should order their badges from Linda Bateman e: shop@girlguidingbirmingham.org.uk
+Upon completion of the activities, leaders request the badges for their section from Dr Peter Rookes, pirookes@gmail.com.

 These activities can be adapted for those with inclusion and/or disability needs.
-If leaders or young people have additional ideas for activities that fit within the ethos of the badge, then please email us at info@birminghamscouts.org.uk and we will include them on the website.
+If leaders or young people have additional ideas for activities that fit the ethos of the badge, then email us at info@birminghamscouts.org.uk, and we will add them to the list.